gambol99/go-marathon/README.md

 Go-marathon is a api library for working with [Marathon](https://mesosphere.github.io/marathon/).
 It currently supports

   > - Application and group deployment
-  > - Helper filters for pulling the status, configuraion and tasks
+  > - Helper filters for pulling the status, configuration and tasks
-  > - Multple Endpoint support for HA deployments
+  > - Multiple Endpoint support for HA deployments

-Underdevelopment

-  > - Subscriptions and Marathon event interface
+  > - Marathon Subscriptions and Event callbacks
-  > - General clean up

 > ##### **Examples**

 Check out the examples directory for more code examples